 The Bank subsequently measures all equity investments at fair value.
 Where the Bank's management has elected to present fair value gains and losses on equity investments in FVOCI, there is no subsequent reclassification of fair value gains and losses to profit or loss following the derecognition of the investment.
+However, the Bank does not hold any equity instruments as at the reporting date.
 Dividends from such investments continue to be recognised in profit or loss as other income when the Bank's right to receive payments is established.